Few dishes can truly elevate the senses, like beef rendang. It isn’t just a feast; it’s a symphony of flavors that captivate the taste buds.

-CNN scoured the planet to create the list of 50 most delicious foods in 2011, and rendang took the top position on the list.
+Note: CNN announced the list of 50 most delicious foods 2011, and rendang took the top spot.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.